ldd(1) - phpMan

 DESCRIPTION

-library specified on the command line.
+gram or shared object specified on the command line.
+An example of its

 In the usual case, ldd invokes the standard dynamic linker (see